-In addition, a customer will benefit from a software solution that has an unqualified opinion on its supporting SOC 1 Type 2 report that covers substantially all of the period under audit.
-This report will provide the company with assurance that the logical access and program change procedures are operating effectively throughout the period.
-Additionally, the company will want to understand the procedures that the software provider performs to evaluate accuracy of calculations and reports.
-An effective SOC 1 can significantly reduce the required testing performed by the company and auditors in preparing the supporting documentation.
+Customers will benefit from a software solution that not only provides a SOC 1 Type 2 report covering the period under audit but one with a clean or unqualified audit opinion on its internal controls over financial reporting.
+SOC 1 reports will provide the company with assurance that items such as logical access and program change procedures are operating effectively throughout the period.
+An effective SOC 1 can significantly reduce the required testing performed by the company and its auditors and provides assurance over controls.

 Key considerations for internal audit controls